epfl-ada/ada-2023-project-beeradaventure46/README.md

 ### Part 2: Data Enrichment

 *Step 4: Serving Type Classification*

-We initiated the serving type classification by creating a sample of 250 reviews.
-This sample underwent manual classification to assess the accuracy of various classifying algorithms, aiding us in determining the most suitable approach.
+We initiated the serving-type classification by creating a sample of 250 reviews.
+This sample underwent manual classification to assess the accuracy of various classifying algorithms, helping us determine the most suitable approach.
 Subsequently, we applied the chosen algorithm to the entire dataset.

-Our approach first consists in applying a rule-based function to the tokenized reviews, according to grammar and syntax rules.
-Here there will be a trade-off between the accuracy of the function and the run time that can be consequent when adding extra rules.
+Our approach first involves applying a rule-based function to the tokenized reviews, based on grammar and syntax rules.
+Unknown reviews were then analyzed using the tense-based method, which retains serving types that were in the past.
+Here, there is a trade-off between the accuracy of the function and the runtime, which can be significant when adding extra rules.

 This is the function as of now:
 <hr style="clear:both">